 - The Stable Complex is around 12,000 square feet, while the brick Courtyard is around 9,000 square feet.

 - During Mr. Vanderbilt’s era, there would have been as many as 25 riding and driving horses and 20 carriages inside the complex.

 - The process of recreating replicas of our historic brick took more than three years.

-- Preservation work is anticipated to take a total of six and a half months to complete, with part of the work happening in 2023 and the remaining in early 2024.
+- Preservation work is estimated to have taken a total of six and a half months to complete, with part of the work happening in 2023 and the remaining in early 2024.